JigsawHSI: a network for Hyperspectral Image classification: Applications in geoscience, a generalized Jigsaw

 In this paper, we show a third application in which the network shows promising results to classify HSI images for LULC.
 And we believe this network can be used in other geoscience classification applications given its ability to discriminate channel information and generalize spatially.

 A generalized network is shown in Figure \ref{fig:Jigsaw_general}.
 This generalized network is the result of merging JigsawHSI and Geothermal AI.
-The Input layer can be multispectral, hyperspectral, multi-modal or the result of the application of dimensionality reduction algorithms. \textbf{Module A} is an optional module that can contain one or more $(1 \times 1)$ 2D or 3D convolutions.
-In \textbf{module B}, network-in-network can be applied before and/or after the larger $(k \times k)$ convolutions, and these convolutions can be of size $(1 \times 1)$, $(3 \times 3)$, ..., up to $(n \times n)$ based on the spatial analysis of the Input image, this spatial analysis also informs the size of the window (S) used to create the input tiles.
+The Input layer can be multispectral, hyperspectral, multi-modal or the result of the application of dimensionality reduction algorithms to any $d$-dimensional application where topological correlation exists (e.g. time series of oceanic data, underground biome analysis, geographical area ecological investigation). \textbf{Module A} is an optional module that can contain one or more $(1 ^ d)$ for 2D, 3D, or $d$-dimensional convolutions.
+In \textbf{module B}, network-in-network can be optionally applied before and/or after the larger $(k ^ d)$ convolutions, and these convolutions can be of size $(1 ^ d)$, $(3 ^ d)$, ..., up to $(n ^ d)$ based on the $d$-dimensional spatial analysis of the Input image, this spatial analysis also informs the size of the window (S) used to create the input tiles.
 In \textbf{module C}, an optional Crop layer captures only the center pixel to reduce the size of that module, while capturing non-linearity in the bands of the input image.